-Happiness Indicators Showing Is My Cat Happy
+Happiness Indicators Showing Is My Cat Happy, signs and care

 Cats that are in good physical health will fastidiously groom themselves.
 Cats that are ill, feel uncomfortable, will not groom themselves and will appear unkempt.
 A well-groomed appearance is, therefore, a good indicator of feline happiness and contentment.
 Healthy, happy cats have clear, bright eyes, cool moist noses, and their coats are shiny and clean.